-Top 5 4th Quarter Trades of TR - GuruFocus.com
+Top 5 4th Quarter Trades of Tr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were TRANSCEND CAPITAL ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Truadvice, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, WisdomTree Floating Rate Treasury Fund has a price-earnings ratio of 18.90 and a price-book ratio of 27.39.
+In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 15.62 and a price-book ratio of 3.81.

-TRANSCEND CAPITAL ADVISORS, LLC reduced their investment in NAS:AAPL by 22,087 shares.
-The trade had a 0.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $142.91.
+Truadvice, LLC reduced their investment in ARCA:SH by 643,951 shares.
+The trade had a 5.9% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $15.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, TRANSCEND CAPITAL ADVISORS, LLC bought 17,598 shares of ARCA:VTV for a total holding of 72,543.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $136.83.
+During the quarter, Truadvice, LLC bought 225,074 shares of ARCA:ULST for a total holding of 245,580.
+The trade had a 4.85% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $39.7.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 15.57 and a price-book ratio of 2.59.
+In terms of valuation, Recon Capital NASDAQ-100 Covered Call ETF has a price-earnings ratio of 25.57 and a price-book ratio of 6.04.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.